 When most people think about home improvement for resale, they are picturing things like installing Energy Star appliances, repainting, re-carpeting, and even remodeling their home entirely.
 However, you do not need to bring in contractors and break the bank just to sell your home.
 Many DIY fixes are quick, cheap, and easy.
 While accent walls and decorative fixtures can certainly help, you want to start where prospective buyers will: the front of the home.
 Here are a few ways you can increase your curb appeal, achieve a good first impression, and sell your house at a better price.

 If you are selling your home during spring or summer, flowers are going to be your best friend.
 The bright splash of color as you walk up to the home will make your house feel inviting, cheerful, and homey.
 The colors will put your buyers in a good mood, and they may even feel more positive about your home, even if you are asking a little more than they would like.
+Want more information about springtime gardening?
+See this helpful guide from GardenersPath.

 Select Hardy Plants for Landscaping